Dana White Says This About The McGregor Vs. Mayweather Fight, UFC Fans Shocked

 Floyd and Conor have been bantering back and forth for nearly a year through interviews and social media while they try to make a deal for the fight.

 Mayweather recently proposed a June bout, but the likelihood that McGregor will agree to it are very slim.
-Conor’s baby is due in late April which would only give him four weeks to train for the super fight against Mayweather.
-White believes the fight will happen but has doubts about a June bout.
+Conor’s baby is due in late April, which would only give him four weeks to train for the super fight against Mayweather.
+White believes the fight will happen, but he has doubts about a June bout.

 Call me C.J Watson! www.macmojiapp.com